ptesny/teched2025XP264/exercises/ex2/README.md

 PS.
 The below steps are for illustration only.

-- step1: nitially deployed serveless python 3.12 function with a single replica....
+- step1: initially deployed serveless python 3.12 function with a single replica....
 - step2: Scale-out to 3 or 5 replicas
 - step3: After a little while the HPA will be up and running:
 - step4: scale down from 5 to 2 replicas